- Here’s our quick pro tip for picking thickness planers

 Although it is possible to reduce the thickness of wood slabs with a DIY Ryobi table saw, or higher quality, portable Makita or Milwaukee table saw it can be difficult to get accurate results with this method.

-Furthermore, you will also have to clean up the surface or edges of the stock afterward with a planer and a Makita or Dewalt palm sander.
+Furthermore, you must clean up the surface or edges of the stock afterward with a planer and a Makita or Dewalt palm sander.

 By using a thickness planer from the start, you can get the job done a lot quicker and with more accurate results without any additional tools.

-Thickness planers are ideally suited for trimming down a large amount of raw timber and transforming them into useable finished lumber.
+Thickness planers are perfectly suited for trimming down a large amount of raw timber and transforming them into useable finished lumber.

 If you need a lot of wooden slabs for making a table, or cabinet, or some other building, DIY project, purchasing finished lumber can be quite expensive.